procrastimax/gomensa/README.md

   - price (student/ pupil/ employee/ other)
   - category
   - notes

+## How To Install
+Gomensa is successfully tested on Windows10 and Linux (Ubuntu).
+In an existing 'go' environment just clone this repo into your '/src' folder and create a local binary with `go build` or a system-wide binary with `go install` (this install the binary into the '/bin' directory of your go-setup).
+If you don't have an existing go-environment please read: [golang-doc](https://golang.org/doc/install "Installation").

 ## How To Use
 When you want to use the program more interactively, then just don't pass any parameters and the program shows you a list of available commands.